 Instructor: Eric Dusenbery (B.A.
 Cinema & Photography, Southern Illinois University) utilizes the power of the still photograph and frequently uses the traditions of the large format fillm camera for fine art, documentary and commissioned projects.
 His photography has been widely exhibited and his work has appeared in numerous national publications.
 He is a speaker and workshop leader, an award-winning journalist and author/photographer of two books.
 You may learn more about his work at www.ericdusenbery.com.

 Supplies and Attire: Students should bring a camera device of their choosing.
 This includes a DSLR or even a smart phone.
 All other materials and tools will be supplied.

 Important Information: Registering for a workshop indicates that the student is 19 years or older and understands that photographs/video may be taken during the event and their image may be used on Burritt on the Mountain’s website and social media outlets or other promotional materials.
 Registration also indicates that the student releases Burritt on the Mountain and the City of Huntsville, all their directors, employees, volunteers, and any persons associated with Burritt on the Mountain, from any liability for any bodily injury and/or property damage suffered by the attendee as a result of actives during the educational program.

-Cancelation Policy: Students that cancel 14 days prior to the date of the class will be eligible for a full refund.
-Students that cancel 7 days prior to the date of the class will be eligible for a 50% refund.
-If student cancels 6 days or less prior to the date of the class no refund will be issued.
+Cancellation Policy: Our workshops take a great deal of advance planning and purchasing of supplies.
+Students that cancel 14 days or more prior to the date of the class will be eligible for a refund, minus a $20.00 cancellation fee.
+If a student cancels 14 days or less prior to the date of the class, no refund can be issued.